About the degree programme

 • Feminist Philosophy

-You will choose to write either of the following:
+You will have the choice of whether to write either of the following:

 You will also choose from a wide range of optional courses in philosophy.
 These courses may include: